rockola/elk-scheme/README.md

 ###  UNIX interface

-     Elk provides Scheme access to most UNIX system calls and common C library functions.
+  Elk provides Scheme access to most UNIX system calls and common C
+     library functions.
 The UNIX extension supports a wide range of different UNIX platforms without restricting its functionality to the lowest common denominator or to the POSIX 1003.1 functions.

 ###  Stop-and-copy and generational, incremental garbage collection

   Elk employs two garbage collection strategies selectable at compile
      time: a traditional stop-and-copy garbage collector and a generational garbage collector which is more efficient and thus reduces the time the application is disrupted by a garbage collection.
-On platforms with advanced memory management, `incremental' mode can be enabled for the generational garbage collector to further reduce wait times.
+On platforms with advanced memory management, "incremental" mode can be enabled for the generational garbage collector to further reduce wait times.

 ###  Non-standard Scheme features

-     In addition to the standard Scheme core, Elk supports first-class environments, error handling, provide/require and autoloading,
+  In addition to the standard Scheme core, Elk supports first-class
+     environments, error handling, provide/require and autoloading,
      fluid bindings and dynamic-wind, simple `eval-twice`-style macros, property lists, string ports and bidirectional ports, shell-style